 Understanding Long-Term Disability

 According to a report by the U.S. Census Bureau, you have a one in five chance of becoming disabled.
-According to the Council for Disability Awareness, the average long-term disability suffered in our county results in an absence from work of 2.5 years.
-This is a long time to go without a steady income, and many disabled workers are under severe financial stress.
+According to the Council for Disability Awareness, the average long-term disability suffered in our country results in an absence from work of 2.5 years.
+This is a long time to go without a steady income, and many disabled workers experience severe financial stress.

 Considering Your Work Options

 People are sometimes confused by the 12-month qualification and mistakenly think that they cannot apply until they have been disabled for a full year.
 This is not the case.
 If you are unable to work for any reason, meeting with us to review your situation will enable us to inform you of your options and how we can help.

 Many people are also unaware that they can work part time while collecting benefits or that it is possible to get SSD benefits even if you are collecting workmen's comp.
 You must also keep in mind that if you are back to work, we may be able to help collect for the years you were not working.

 You do not have to face this complex and intimidating process without a knowledgeable professional by your side.
 Contact us today to request a case evaluation.